444jamin/file-organizer/README.md

 # file-organizer
-file organizer script in python
+file organizer script in python using os and shutil